This page last updated: 9 June 2004

 Customs collectors were appointed for three harbors on Kauai, beginning with Hanalei in 1846 and followed by Waimea (1850) and Koloa (1856).
 The first post office for the island, apart from customs collectors who were ex officio postmasters at their ports, was at Nawiliwili, the harbor for the Lihue District.
 The first Nawiliwili post office actually was at Judge Bond's house near Lihue, but was moved to the harbor where it could be of better service.
 In 1856, post offices were opened at Waimea and Hanalei when postal duties were transferred from the customs collector to appointed post masters at those towns.
 Also in 1856, post offices were opened at Koloa and Anahola.
 A sixth post office was opened at Hanapepe in 1858.
 The 1860's saw some retrenchment on Kauai as on other islands because of the loss of income from the whaling industry.
 Hanapepe office closed in 1866 and Anahola closed in 1869.
 A post office existed for a short time at Moloaa (1864-1870) and a new office was opened at Lihue (1868).
 In 1870, the post office at Nawiliwili was closed and its operation was absorbed by the Lihue office.
 Thus, at the end of 1870, Kauai had four post offices: Hanalei, Koloa, Lihue and Waimea.

-One office, at Kilauea, was opened in 1877, so Kauai had five offices at 1880, but a sixth office, at Kapaa, was opened that year and a seventh office, at Kekaha, was opened in 1882.
+One office, at Kilauea, was opened in 1877, so Kauai had five offices at the start of 1880.
+A sixth office, at Kapaa, was opened that year and a seventh office, at Kekaha, was opened in 1882.
 Kauai had eight offices in 1890 when the office at Makaweli was opened that year.
-In the 1890's, one office (Kapaa) was closed in 1893 and replaced by a new office (Kealia), Hanapepe re-opened (1893) and new offices were opened at Mana (1893) and Eleele (1899).
+In the 1890s, one office (Kapaa) was closed in 1893 and replaced by a new office (Kealia), Hanapepe re-opened (1893) and new offices were opened at Mana (1893) and Eleele (1899).
 Kauai thus had eleven offices open at 1900.

 Niihau had no post offices.
 However, the Sinclair family kept postage stamps on hand to use on any mail sent from the island via Waimea on Kauai.
 Mrs. Sinclair resided on the island from 1863 to 1876.
 Mail service for the island was arranged by the postmaster at Waimea until 1873, when the Sinclair family took over the job of arranging a boat.